-The Shirley E. Miles Bursary is awarded annually to a female student from the Maritime provinces (with a preference for PEI) who is entering or enrolled in Contemporary Studies.
+The Shirley E. Miles Bursary is awarded annually to a female student from the Maritime provinces (with a preference for PEI) who is studying the arts, humanities, or social sciences (with a preference for Contemporary Studies).
 Shirley Miles graduated from King's in 1998, with honours, a major in Philosophy and a minor in Women's Studies.
 At King's Shirley found a community of people with similar interests and perspectives, it was a place where she thrived.
 To benefit future students, in perpetuity, this bursary was established in Shirley's memory by her loving parents, Elizabeth and Freeman, her sister Peggy, along with numerous friends.